 Having your logo in your email signature (and your employees' email signatures) is another great way to keep your brand at the forefront anytime you send an email, whether you're simply replying to a message or reaching out to somebody for the first time.

 Not sure how to add a logo to your email signature?
 The instructions can vary based on whether you're using Outlook, Gmail, or another email server.
 However, it's usually as simple as going into your settings and uploading your logo file.
-There are also email signature generators available to assist you with this.
+There are also logo maker tools or email signature generators available to assist you with this.

 3. Put It on Company Swag